musesum/DeepMenu/README.md

             each limb is aligned horizonal or vertical

-        Limb - a hierarchy of stacked Branches vLimb instance - a static hierarchy of Branches for vert hLimb instance - a dynamic history of vert
+        Limb - a hierarchy of stacked Branches vLimb instance - a static hierarchy of vertical Branches hLimb instance - a dynamic history of horizontal Branches

-        Branch - contains one or more Nodes stacked in levels of increasing detail
+        Branch - a viewable collection of Nodes stacked in levels of increasing detail

-            landing bay multiple branching nodes
+        Node - an individual item

-        Node - an individual item to select spotNode - spotlight node highlighted in bar nodes don't move -
+            spotNode - spotlight node highlighted in bar same node can be on multiple branches

         Border - Border and bounds for branch